2023 Solar Incentives Guide for Lake Los Angeles, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-These incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the state of California and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are intended to encourage homeowners to switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, while others are handled by the California government or your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Net Metering: Make sure you speak with your Lake Los Angeles utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+- Net Metering: Be sure to talk with your Lake Los Angeles utility company about signing a net metering agreement.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as equipment, labor and accessories.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-More information about the new Inflation Reduction Act can be found here.
+Click here to learn more about the new Inflation Reduction Act.
 Your local Lake Los Angeles solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.